Serbia with SUSS 2016

 This mostly meant hours and hours and hours of walking around on the surface.
 It wasn’t all bad though, turns out the Serbian locals are excellent hosts.
 Every time we passed through a farm we would be invited in and offered a selection of rakia, cheese and coffee.
 This happened so many times that Rostam wrote a song about it.
 See Rakia and Cheese*

-Day by day we searched for caves in the hope of breaking into a big system, unfortunately, the caves were elusive.
-The area looked like the Serbian landscape was hiding some massive caves but refused entry to anything big.
-We were successful in finding a couple of caves, however, most were no longer than 150m deep.
+Day by day we searched for caves in the hope of breaking into a big system, unfortunately the caves were elusive.
+The area looked like it definitely had massive caves but refused to grant us entry to anything huge.
+We were successful in finding a couple of caves, however most were no longer than 150m deep.
 These were still perfect for providing bolting and expedition rigging experience for the freshers.

 One cave in particular cave number 51 was very interesting, a large chamber with hole in the roof leading to the surface was teaming with cave life, on closer inspection of the cave floor the ground was moving with insects, some had adapted for life in the cave and looked quite creepy, strangely though most of the insects had disappeared when we went back a few days later.